ChilliCream/workshops/crypto/docs/docs/03-frontend/05-fake-it-till-you-make-it.md

 ### Recap

-We explored how to get started with Relay, although in a naive way, there is nothing wrong about it, but we will continue introducing other concepts and possibilities.
+We have explored how to get started with Relay, although in a naive way, anyway we will continue introducing other concepts and possibilities.